-The Board, through the NC, strives to ensure that the Board has an optimal and diverse blend of backgrounds, experience and knowledge in business and general management, expertise relevant to the Group's business and track record, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of the Group.
+The Board, through the NC, strives to ensure that the Board has an optimal and diverse blend of backgrounds, experience and knowledge in business and general management, expertise relevant to the Group's business and operations, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of the Group.

 There is a structured process for determining Board composition and for selecting candidates for appointment as Directors.
-In undertaking its duty of reviewing and making Board appointment recommendations to the Board, the NC evaluates the Board's competencies on a long-term basis and identifies competencies which may be further strengthened in the mid- to long-term.
+In undertaking its duty of reviewing and making Board appointment recommendations to the Board, the NC evaluates the Board's competencies on a long-term basis and identifies competencies which may be further strengthened in the mid-to long-term.
 The review includes planning ahead to fill one or more vacancies which may arise in the future.
 Board succession planning takes into account the need to maintain flexibility to effectively address succession planning and to ensure that the Company continues to attract and retain highly qualified individuals to serve on the Board.
-The process ensures that the Board composition is such that it has capabilities and experience which are aligned with the Company's strategy and the environment it operates in.
+The process ensures that the Board composition is such that it has capabilities and experience which are aligned with the Company's strategy and the environment it operates in, and that there are non-executive Directors who have prior working experience in the major sector(s) that the Company is operating in.